PrimeAcademy/slack-intro/README.md

 ## Using Slack

-Check your cohort channel daily.
+- Check your cohort channel daily!
-There will be updates, announcements, resources, questions...
+  - There will be updates, announcements, resources, questions...
-You may also occasionally receive direct messages from Prime staff on Slack.
+- You may also occasionally receive direct messages from Prime staff on Slack.

-Asking for help should be done in the cohort's channel, not directly to instructors or peers.
-Others will have similar questions.
+- Asking for help should be done in the cohort's channel, not directly to instructors or peers.
+Others will have similar questions!

-Instructors will regularly check the Slack channel and answer questions.
+- Instructors will regularly check the Slack channel and answer questions.

-Have Slack open when working on Prime stuff.
+- Have Slack open when working on Prime stuff.
 This makes is easier to keep up to date, post questions as they come up or respond to others' questions.

 ### Threads
 Threads are a great way of organizing and containing conversations, or discussing questions.
 To start a thread, hover over the post that you want to respond to and then the "Start a thread" text bubble symbol will show up.
 Click on that and you can start a thread!